OUCIClab/ADC-Res/README.md

-## 2. Exploration of Network Resources and Performance
+## 2. Exploration of network resources and performance
 We explore the optimal network selection by changing network channels, blocks, and fully connected layers.

 <p align="center">